 Clearly a voice came back.
 "This way!
 This way!"
 Joe jumped to his feet.
 "Take it easy, Joe.
 It's only an echo," Ray explained.
 "I can see their fire!" the echo said.
-And with it a can see their fire! the echo said.
 And with it came the flashlights and shouts of the fathers of two very happy boys.